Wage theft information for workers

 On 15 February 2019, the Queensland Government’s response to the inquiry report was tabled, accepting all 17 recommendations of the inquiry.
 A copy of the ministerial media release is here.

 Of the 17 recommendations, 11 were for action by the Australian Government.
-The Queensland Government will raise these with the Australian Government.
-Six recommendations were for action by the Queensland Government, and will be acted on immediately to deter and address wage theft in Queensland.
+The Queensland Government has raised these with the Australian Government.
+Six recommendations were for action by the Queensland Government, and work on implementing these recommendations is underway to address wage theft in Queensland.
 These include:

 - consulting with stakeholders to determine the best way to implement the Committee’s recommendation that wage theft be criminalised where it is deliberate and reckless

 - informing and educating Queensland workers about their rights and entitlements